talfik2/Data-Cleaning-with-R/README.md

  This data covers the shooting incidents between 2006 - 2020.

  I used Tidyverse packages of R during the Data Cleaning.
+ You can find the visualization of this work by selecting 2nd branch of this repository.

 The functions that I used and their explanations are above: